All

 Same Fault That Destroyed San Francisco

 The 1906 San Andreas rupture killed ~3,000 people in a city of 400,000.
 The fault hasn't moved.
 The population has grown 20×.
+What USGS ShakeMap data tells us about modern exposure, and what we modeled.

 April 20267 min read